 People legally change their first, middle, or last names for a variety of reasons: Major life changes—getting married, divorced, or undergoing a gender reassignment—might catalyze a name change, or people might just hate the name they were born with.

-“The biggest thing to keep in mind about any name change is that it is a process, rather than a one-stop shop,” says Anna Phipps, VP of Experience at HitchSwitch, a name change service geared towards newlyweds.
-Obtaining a legal document such as a marriage certificate, divorce decree, or court granted petition will allow you to change your name but won't make your name change official, explains Phipps.
-“You won't be legally recognized by your new name until you've submitted applications with the Social Security Administration, DMV, etc.”
+“The biggest thing to keep in mind about any name change is that it is a process, rather than a one-stop shop,” Anna Phipps, former VP of experience at HitchSwitch, a name change service geared toward newlyweds, told Mental Floss in 2016.
+Obtaining a legal document such as a marriage certificate, divorce decree, or court granted petition will allow you to change your name but won’t make your name change official, she explained.
+“You won’t be legally recognized by your new name until you’ve submitted applications with the Social Security Administration, DMV, etc.”

 If you’re considering getting a legal name change, here are seven things you should know.

 1. You can name yourself anything—with a few exceptions.

 If you don’t like your birth name, you can legally change it to whatever you want … with a few exceptions.
 You can’t name yourself after a celebrity (because that could be viewed as intentionally misleading), a trademarked name, a numeral (like 4 or 8), a punctuation mark (like ? or !), or something offensive or obscene.
 You also can’t change your name to commit fraud, evade law enforcement, or avoid paying any debts you owe.

 Jo-Anne Stayner of I’m a Mrs. Name Change Service recommends that people who are legally changing their name make sure they’re 100 percent certain of the spelling and format of their new name.
 “It might seem obvious, but we get several inquiries a year for people needing to make a legal name change because of a misspelling,” she told Mental Floss in 2016.

 2. The simplest times to change your last name are during marriage and divorce.